 It is normal to experience swelling and some minor bruising on the breasts – the skin may also feel tight.
-These after effects will fade over the next few weeks.
+These after effects will fade over the weeks following surgery.
 It is also possible that you may lose sensation in your nipples after your surgery.
 This often subsides over time and the nipples will return to normal.
 Dr Perron may ask you to wear a special support bra after your surgery and during your recovery.
 This helps reduce swelling and ensures the best results after your procedure.
 You will be able to start wearing normal bras again after six weeks, which gives the breast implants enough time to settle and the swelling to subside.

 It is recommended that patients sleep on their backs after breast implant surgery.
 This places less pressure on the breasts after surgery.
 Not only will this help you achieve the best results, but it will keep you more comfortable during your recovery.
 Dr Perron recommends sleeping on your back for at least six weeks or longer if required.
 You can use pillows to prop you up if you are worried about rolling onto your side.